jedorey/CoRNS/README.md

-# CoRNS
+# CoRNS.py
-A Python algorithm for Complimentary reserve network selection
+A Python utility for Complimentary Reserve Network Selection